Budibase/website/content/blog/inside-it/in-house-software-development.md

 ### Knowledge retention

-Knowledge retention is a challenge and an opportunity for all development teams, but with in-house software development, we’re in a better position to succeed.
+Knowledge retention is a long-term challenge and an opportunity for all development teams, but with in-house software development, we’re in a better position to succeed.
 There are a couple of important factors at play here.

 One is that, while in-house developers don’t necessarily stay in the same job for longer, they do typically work on individual projects for longer than their agency counterparts.